 PSA 224.
 SECURITY CONCEPTS.
 The historical, philosophical and legal basis of security.
 The role of security and the security industry in modern society.
 Security as a major factor in criminal justice for the prevention of crime.
 The relationship between private security and public law enforcement.
 Prerequisite: PSA 120.
+3 credits

 PSA 232.
 CRIMINAL PROCEDURE AND EVIDENCE.
 Constitutional and procedural considerations affecting arrest, search and seizure.
 A study of United States Supreme Court cases involving the fourth, fifth, sixth and fourteenth amendments to the U. S. Constitution specifically dealing with the law enforcement officers' investigative and police powers, and their limitations, in connection with obtaining evidence, confessions and identifications, and in making searches, seizures and arrests.
 The origin, development and philosophy of rules of evidence, evaluation of evidence and proof required, competency and consideration of witnesses, tests of advisability and weight and value of types of evidence.
 Prerequisite: PSA 120.

-PSA 234.
+3 credits PSA 234.
 SEMINAR IN POLICE PROBLEMS.
 Research, writing and discussion of selected subject areas, analysis of contemporary problems, with emphasis on the Caribbean police problems, rural versus urban, island versus island, native versus tourist and alien.
 Research, writing and discussion of foreign-police agencies, intensive research and written reports.
+3 credits

 PSA 265.
 SELECTED TOPICS.
 This course is designed for Police Science and Administration students to further their knowledge in areas of special interest which may fall outside of their required program.
-The only approved topic at this time is Biological Evidence in Forensic Science.
+Approved topics at this time are Biological Evidence in Forensic Science and Introduction to Forensic Sciences.
 Topics will be announced at the beginning of each semester.
 The course may be repeated for credit under various topics.
+3 credits